Do you want to boost your keyword rankings? Are you wondering which backlink strategies will offer the biggest return?

-In this article, you'll discover how to build links in 2020 while improving your content's authority and rankings.
+In this article, you'll discover 8 easy strategies you can follow on how to build backlinks in 2021 while also improving your content's authority and rankings.

 A Backstory on Backlinks

 This, however, comes as no surprise.
-From what I could see, a lot of the advice he found revolved around relentlessly scouting the web to find new backlink opportunities.
+In a quick Google search of my own, I saw that a lot of the advice online revolved around relentlessly scouting the web to find new backlink opportunities.
 All while most of the information is actually hiding in your existing website data.

-Note: If you are just getting started with backlink implementation and optimization like the client above, start with our primer on backlinks, What are Backlinks and How Do They Work?.
-This is a great primer on backlinks to get you started before you dig deep.
+Note: If you are just getting started with backlink building and optimization like the client above, start with our primer on backlinks, What are Backlinks and How Do They Work?

 Link Building Today

-Contrary to many comments you may have found online, link building never died.
-What's more, links continue to remain as one of the strongest ranking signals.
+Contrary to many comments you may have found online, link building isn't dead.
+What's more, links continue to remain one of the strongest ranking signals.

 As a matter of fact, with all other factors — content and technical SEO — being equal, a website with a stronger link profile will always rank higher.

-But link building has, however, become extremely difficult, time consuming and highly resource intensive.
-Acquiring quality links is not an easy task when you have to approach someone out of the blue and pursue them to link to your site.
+But link building has become extremely difficult, time consuming, and highly resource-intensive.
+Acquiring quality backlinks is not an easy task when you have to approach someone out of the blue and persuade them to link to your site.

 Luckily, there are ways to overcome this challenge.

-First, many great backlink strategies revolve around your exiting link profile.
-Needless to say, reaching out to someone who is already linking to you is much easier than research new partner sites to get the link from.
+First, many great backlink strategies revolve around your existing link profile.
+Needless to say, reaching out to someone who is already linking to you is much easier than researching a new partner sites to get the link from.

 Other strategies you'll find in this post require more effort and resources, sadly.
 Yet they can still generate wonderful backlinks to drive up your rankings.